RavensbourneWebMedia/UX-design/README.md

 * Use **rapid prototyping** tools to quickly test solutions to specific UX problems.

-* Understand the differences between various **user-testing** methods (face2face, A/B testing and analytics) and practice them at a basic level
+* Understand the differences between various **user-testing** methods and practice them at a basic level

 * **Document** your design and development process, from the exploration of ideas to their practical implementation.
 Including *successes* and *failures*.